-I am never quite sure whether to put takeaway food places in the resturant section or the things to do section so I have developed a sort of rule for it.
+I am never quite sure whether to put takeaway food places in the restuarant section or the things to do section so I have developed a sort of rule for it.
 If a place has any sort of seating at all it goes in the restaurant section and if not it is a thing to do.
 The Fish Plaice on Cambridge Heath Road falls into the latter category.
 However, don't let the fact that you have to take your grub home put you off, this is a cracking chippy.

-Many of the chippies round London seem now to be adjuncts of "Chinese" takeaways but that is not the case here, there isn't a swwt and sour or chow mein to be seen.
+Many of the chippies round London seem now to be adjuncts of "Chinese" takeaways but that is not the case here, there isn't a sweet and sour or chow mein to be seen.
 It concentrates on old-fashioned fish and chips, sausages, pies, chicken and the like and does them very well.
 Although I have had the fish here and it is excellent, my favourite chippy dish is battered sausage and chips as seen in the second image.
 Apologies for the mess on my dining table and not using a flash, but you get the idea.

 If you are in the area, this is a good bet.